mehdidhammou/ai-connect-four/README.md

 ### Objective

 The objective of the game is to connect four of your own discs in a row, either horizontally, vertically, or diagonally, before your opponent does.

+### Heuristics

+#### 1. Count pieces heuristic

+The first heuristic is based on the number of pieces on the board.
+The AI will try to maximize the number of its pieces on the board while minimizing the number of the human player's pieces.

+#### 2. Count winning positions heuristic

+The second heuristic is based on the number of winning positions on the board.
+The AI will try to maximize the number of winning positions it has while minimizing the number of winning positions the human player has.

 ## License